-2226.1.
-Termination
+2223.72226.1. - Termination.

-Approval of an independent school that fails to complete a timely application for reapproval shall terminate on the date specified in the most recent approval action, provided that the school received notification of the expiration of the approval period required in Section 2224.7 (Reapplication).
+Approval of an independent school that fails to complete a timely application for further approval reapproval shall terminate on the date specified in the most recent approval action, provided that the school received notification of the approval period required in Section 2224.7 (Reapplication).